 - Proof of committed venue/space

-As soon as the grant winners are announced, AFAC will draft a grant contract to be signed by the grantees.
+As soon as the grant awardees are announced, AFAC will draft a grant contract to be signed by the grantees.
 The contract will include start and end dates, grant amount, budget breakdown, financial requirements, payment schedule, general provisions, implementation and amendments, required reports and project results.

+For grants up to USD 10,000, 70% of the grant amount will be transferred to the grantee upon signing the contract.
+The remaining 30% will be transferred upon completion of the project and submission of deliverables as well as narrative and financial reports.
+For grants exceeding USD 10,000, grant installments will be disbursed only after the grantee submits proof of securing 70% of the remaining total project budget from a source other than AFAC.
+When the latter condition is fulfilled, grantees will receive 50% of the grant amount as a first payment.
 When 80% of the first payment has been spent, the grantee must submit an interim narrative and financial report to AFAC.
-Once the report is approved, grantees will receive 35% of the grant total amount as a second payment.
-With submission of the final deliverables and reports, the remaining 15% of the grant total amount will be transferred and the grant will be closed.
+Once the report is approved, grantees will receive 35% of the total grant amount as a second payment.
+With submission of the final deliverables and reports, the remaining 15% of the total grant amount will be transferred and the grant will be closed.